Why Do Ember Tetra Change Color? Find Out Here

 Genes

 Genes play a huge role in the coloration of your Ember Tetra.
 If you have two fish that are siblings, they may look completely different even though their parents were bright red!
-This is because genes control what colors can show up on which parts of their body and how dark or light it will be.
+This is because genes control what colors can appear on which parts of their body and how dark or light it will be.

 If an Ember Tetra starts to change color, it is not always a cause for concern.
 In fact, many fish will change colors as they age.
-This is usually due to their genes and there isn’t anything you can do about it.
+This is usually due to their genes, and there isn’t anything you can do about it.
 However, if the fish looks very pale or sickly, then you might want to consider treating him or her for diseases.

 Poor Water Quality

 Other signs of poor water quality include cloudy water, red gills, and lethargic behavior.
-If your fish exhibits any of these symptoms then it is a sign that there might be something wrong with the water in their tank so you should test the pH levels and ammonia content!
+If your fish exhibits any of these symptoms, then it is a sign that there might be something wrong with the water in their tank so you should test the pH levels and ammonia content!

 Wrong Lighting